Wertolebus/sb/README.md

 ## class `Builder()`
 func `AddTask(task)` - add task to builder.
 This is a fluent method that returns the instance itself for chaining.

+func `ClearTasks()` - remove all tasks.
+This is a fluent method that returns the instance itself for chaining.

 func `CmdSync()` - run tasks synchronously.
 This is a fluent method that returns the instance itself for chaining.